Posted on March 2, 2006 in Press Releases

-The DTV Hot Spot is located in the Las Vegas Convention Center’s South Hall Upper Lobby and will be open Monday through Wednesday, April 18-20, from 9 a.m. to 6:30 p.m. and Thursday, April 21 from 9 a.m. to 4:00 p.m.
-It is the world’s largest electronic media show covering the development, delivery and management of professional video and audio content across all mediums.
-Complete NAB2005 details are available at www.nabshow.com.
+The DTV Hot Spot is located in the Las Vegas Convention Center’s South Hall Upper Lobby and will be open Monday through Wednesday, April 24-26, from 9 a.m. to 6:30 p.m. and Thursday, April 27 from 9 a.m. to 4:00 p.m.
+NAB2006 covers the development, delivery and management of professional video and audio content across all mediums.
+Complete show details are available at www.nabshow.com.

 The National Association of Broadcasters is a full-service trade association that promotes and protects free, over-the-air local radio and television stations’ interests in Washington and around the world.
 NAB is the broadcaster’s voice before Congress, federal agencies, and the courts.
 NAB also serves a growing number of associate and international broadcaster members.
 Information about NAB can be found at www.nab.org.